myles2007/okta-aws-sso-scim-groups-connector/README.md

 >
 > For the time being, the steps below are focused exclusively on deploying this application to AWS and configuring the needed event hook in Okta.
 They assume you have already:
 >
-> 1. Configured a SAML 2.0 applicaiton in Okta.
+> 1. Configured a SAML 2.0 application in Okta.
 > 2. Configured AWS SSO to use Okta as its IdP.
 > 3. Enabled SCIM provisioning in AWS SSO and Okta.
 >    * You will also need the SCIM endpoint and access key provided during this process.
 The URL is retrievable at any time, but access keys are only provided at the time of creation.